 Nevertheless, there is a negative side to the Maurya’s role in world history: their failure to create an empire that endured for more than a century.
 This meant it did not play in Indian history the role that the Han empire played in Chinese – that is, act as a powerful model for a unified government system which future generations would set about recreating, and leaving to them the institutional means by which they could do that.

-It is interesting to ponder the question - had the Mauryas succeeded in creating a tradition of unity, and Indian history had been more like Chinese, with a series of great empires providing unity and strength for the nation as a whole - how would world history have been different?
+Unlike in Chinese history, the history of India is not one of a succession of great empires under which the sub-continent was united under a single regime.
+It is interesting to ponder the question – had the Mauryas succeeded in creating a tradition of unity, and Indian history had been more like China’s, with a series of great empires providing unity and strength for the nation as a whole, how would world history have been different?